-Dr. Soon-Shiong, our Chairman and Chief Executive Officer and our principal stockholder, has significant interests in other companies which may conflict with our interests.
+Dr. Soon-Shiong, our Chairman and CEO and our principal stockholder, has significant interests in other companies which may conflict with our interests.

-Our Chairman and Chief Executive Officer, Dr. Soon-Shiong, is the founder of NantWorks and a large stockholder in Sorrento Therapeutics.
-Both Sorrento Therapeutics and the various NantWorks companies are currently exploring opportunities in the immunotherapy, infectious disease and inflammatory disease fields.
+Our Chairman and CEO, Dr. Soon-Shiong, is the founder of NantWorks.
+The various NantWorks companies are currently exploring opportunities in the immunotherapy, infectious disease and inflammatory disease fields.
+In particular, we have agreements with NantOmics, LLC ("NantOmics"), NanoCav, LLC ("NantCell, Inc. ("NantCell"), and NantBioScience, Inc. ("NantBioScience") to provide services, technology and equipment for use in our efforts to develop our product pipeline.
+NantWorks holds a controlling interest in each of NantOmics, NanoCav, NantCell, and NantBioScience.
 As a result, they or other companies affiliated with Dr. Soon-Shiong may compete with us for business opportunities or, in the future, develop products that are competitive with ours (including products in the other therapeutic fields in which we may target in the future).
 As a result Dr. Soon-Shiong's interests may not be aligned with our other stockholders and he may from time to time be incentivized to take certain actions that benefit his other interests and that our other stockholders do not view as being in their interest as investors in our company.
 Moreover, even if they do not directly relate to us, actions taken by Dr. Soon-Shiong and the companies with which he is involved could impact us.
-Given we changed our corporate name to NantKwest during 2015, this is particularly true of the various NantWorks companies.
+Given we changed our corporate name to NantKwest during 2015: this is particularly true of the various NantWorks companies.